1. Do the words “consequential loss” have a given meaning in law?

 No. The words “consequential loss” have no given or recognised meaning in Peruvian law.
 However, “indirect loss” does have a recognised meaning, as explained below.

 The general rule in contractual civil liability is that damages arising “directly and immediately” from the breach of obligations, are claimable.
-1 However, it is necessary to differentiate the “foreseeable damages”, which can be envisaged when entering into certain contracts, from the non-foreseeable damages, generated by the aforementioned causality.
-The “foreseeable damages” apply when the breach is caused by minor negligence, while “non-foreseeable” damages may be awarded when gross (or inexcusable) negligence or wilful misconduct is proven.
 Therefore, by fundamental causality, in accordance with article 1321 of the Peruvian Civil Code, the only claimable damages are “direct damages”.
+The right to claim indirect or consequential damages requires an express contractual undertaking.

 Yes.
 Peruvian law has been influenced by common law, and hence, many common law expressions and concepts are invoked when structuring and drafting contracts.

-It is common for certain contracts, especially those entered into with major foreign service providers, or referring to the purchase and sale of stock, joint operation agreements (“JOAs”), operation and maintenance, among others, to include an exclusion for “consequential damages”.
+It is common for certain contracts, especially those entered into with major foreign service providers, or referring to the purchase and sale of stock, joint operation agreements (“JOAs”), operation and maintenance, among others, to exclude “consequential damages”.

-“Consequential damages” can be associated with: (a) “indirect damages”, which are not claimable under Peruvian law; or (b) with “remote damages”, which are damages which were not reasonably envisaged when entering into the contract and also are not claimable under Peruvian law.
+“Consequential damages” can be associated with: (a) “indirect damages”, which are not claimable under Peruvian law except if otherwise expressly agreed under the agreement; or (b) with “remote damages”, which are damages which were not reasonably envisaged when entering into the contract and also are not claimable under Peruvian law except if otherwise expressly agreed under the agreement.

 4. Where a clause includes other heads of loss alongside consequential loss, how will the law approach such clauses?